By Tammy Sons

 Most vegetative plants such as fresh herbs need at least 8 hours or more of direct light each day.
 If you do not have a special place that can get 8 hours or more each day of direct sunlight, then you will need to provide artificial light to help the herbs grow to their full potential.
 You can do this with two or three fluorescent lights above the plants will greatly increase their growth.

 Step 2.
 Proper Soil

-Some herbs need proper soil in order to get the best flavor, it’s the herbs oil that makes them special and gives our food the most flavor the we love and desire.
-Often times herbs grow in poor soil or soil that it isn’t fertilized.
-The myth that most people don’t believe that is a fact is that if you grow your herbs slowly you will have a better herb than one that grows too fast.
+Some herbs need proper soil to get the best flavor; it’s the herb's oil that makes them unique and gives our food the most character we love and desire.
+Often herbs grow in poor soil or soil that it isn’t fertilized.
+The myth that most people don’t believe that is a fact is that if you grow your herbs slowly, you will have a better herb than one that grows too fast.

 Step 3.
 Set up your containers correctly

-When growing plants or herbs in a container it is a little different than growing them in a standard outside pot.
-When the food runs out you will still need to fertilize in order to keep the right amount of nutrients and soil mixture together.
-Fresh herbs need worm castings, fertilizer, correct PH levels, sunlight and many other various conditions in order to keep your herbs fresh and growing to their maximum potential.
+When growing plants or herbs in a container, it is a little different than growing them in a standard outside the pot.
+When the food runs out, you will still need to fertilize to keep the right amount of nutrients and soil mixture together.
+Fresh herbs need worm castings, fertilizer, correct PH levels, sunlight and many other various conditions to keep your herbs fresh and growing to their maximum potential.

 Step 4.
 When to Water?

 Step 5.
-After 10 days, start feeding your plants
+After ten days, start feeding your plants

-Feed with half strength nutrient such as Maxsea 16-16-16 every two weeks.
-Plants that sit in their containers for more than 10 days start losing their nutrients due to their roots being held together thus being so important and why after about 10 days you need to give them nutrients to eat.
+Feed with a half-strength nutrient such as Maxsea 16-16-16 every two weeks.
+Plants that sit in their containers for more than ten days start losing their nutrients due to their roots being held together thus being so important and why after about ten days you need to give them nutrients to eat.